wreckingadm/blink-dammit/README.md

 # blinkagain

-Do you miss <blink> as much as I do?
+Do you miss &lt;blink&gt; as much as I do?
 Yeah, I thought so.